 Shortly all line finders that were idle are in this futile situation.
-Once all line finders are "busy" (either on an actual connection or as a result of this futile attempt to find a calling line)
+Once all line finders are "busy" (either on an actual connection or as a result of this futile attempt to find a calling line), this is detected by an alarm circuit because all contacts D:3-4b, which are all wired in parallel, are open.
+The alarm circuit opens the path from the G relays to the start lead (so there will not be any "legitimate" ground on the start lead), and confirms that the start lead is still somehow grounded.

-This is detected by an alarm circuit.
-It opens the path from the G relays to the start lead (so there will not be any "legitimate" ground on the start lead, and confirms that the start lead still grounded.
-After the problem has been resolved, the alarm circuit opens the battery feed to SJ4 (shelf jack terminal 4) of all line finders (the feed to the holding winding of D) and thus clear all the "frustrated" line finders.
-The details of this latter is beyond the scope of this article.
+After the problem has been resolved, the alarm circuit briefly opens the battery feed to SJ4 (shelf jack terminal 4) of all line finders (the feed to the holding winding of D) and thus clears all the "frustrated" line finders.
+The details of this all this are beyond the scope of this article.

-An open sleeve fro the line circuit of a calling line can likewise cause all currently idle line finders to, one at a time, try to find the line, to no avail.
+An open sleeve of the line circuit of a calling line can likewise cause all currently idle line finders to, one at a time, try to find the line if it comes off-hook, to no avail.